-We hope you consider attending our first Annual Meeting.
-It is important that your shares of common stock be represented at our Annual Meeting, regardless of the number of shares you hold and whether or not you plan to attend the meeting in person.
+It is important that your shares of common stock be represented at our Annual Meeting, regardless of the number of shares you hold and whether or not you plan to attend the virtual meeting.
 Accordingly, we encourage you to authorize your vote as soon as possible by following the instructions contained in the Notice of Internet Availability of Proxy Materials that you receive for our Annual Meeting.

-The accompanying Notice of Annual Meeting of Stockholders and Proxy Statement describe the business to be conducted at the Annual Meeting and details regarding admission to the Annual Meeting.
-We are using the "Notice and Access" method of furnishing proxy materials to you over the Internet.
-This process provides you with a convenient and quick way to access our proxy materials and vote your shares, while allowing us to reduce the environmental impact and cost of printing and distributing our proxy materials.
-On or about March 27, 2018, we will commence mailing a Notice of Internet Availability of Proxy Materials, which contains information regarding how to access our proxy materials and vote.
+The accompanying Notice of Annual Meeting of Stockholders and Proxy Statement describe the business to be conducted at the Annual Meeting and details regarding access to the Annual Meeting webcast.
+Consistent with last year, we will be using the "Notice and Access" method of furnishing proxy materials to you over the Internet.
+This process provides you with a convenient and quick way to access our proxy materials and vote your shares, while allowing us to reduce the environmental impact of our Annual Meeting and the costs of printing and distributing the proxy materials.
+On or about April 3, 2019, we will commence mailing a Notice of Internet Availability of Proxy Materials, which contains information regarding how to access our proxy materials and vote.

+We hope you are able to attend our virtual 2019 Annual Meeting.
 We appreciate your support and the confidence demonstrated by your investment in Granite Point.